jackrr/eymo/README.md

-tile // tile image with specified shape scale(2.5) // grow/shrink shape by given multiplication factor rotate(-45) // rotate shape by given degrees copy_to(nose, mouth, ...) // copy shape to one or more destination shapes, appying transforms to shape and destinations write_to(nose, mouth, ...) // copy shape to one or more destination shapes, applying transforms only to destinations swap_with(nose) // swap shape contents with target shape contents translate(50, -100) // move shape 50 to the right and up 100 (Y minimum is 0 at top of frame) flip(vertical) // flip pixels vertically in shape. accepts vertcial | horizontal | both
+tile // tile image with specified shape scale(2.5) // grow/shrink shape by given multiplication factor rotate(-45) // rotate shape by given degrees copy_to(nose, mouth, ...) // copy shape to one or more destination shapes swap_with(nose) // swap shape contents with target shape contents translate(50, -100) // move shape 50 to the right and up 100 (Y minimum is 0 at top of frame) flip(vertical) // flip pixels vertically in shape. accepts vertcial | horizontal | both